MIC-DKFZ/nnUNet/readme.md

 nnU-Net then creates several U-Net configurations for each dataset:
 - `2d`: a 2D U-Net (for 2D and 3D datasets)
 - `3d_fullres`: a 3D U-Net that operates on a high image resolution (for 3D datasets only)
-- `3d_lowres` -> `3d_cascade_fullres`: a 3D U-Net cascade where first a 3D U-Net operates on low resolution images and
+- `3d_lowres` → `3d_cascade_fullres`: a 3D U-Net cascade where first a 3D U-Net operates on low resolution images and
 then a second high-resolution 3D U-Net refined the predictions of the former (for 3D datasets with large image sizes only)

 nnU-Net then configures these segmentation pipelines based on a three-step recipe:
 - **Fixed parameters** are not adapted.
-During development of nnU-Net we identified a robust configuration that can simply be used all the time.
-This includes for example nnU-Net's loss function, (most of the) data augmentation strategy and learning rate.
+During development of nnU-Net we identified a robust configuration (that is, certain architecture and training properties) that can simply be used all the time.
+This includes, for example, nnU-Net's loss function, (most of the) data augmentation strategy and learning rate.
 - **Rule-based parameters** use the dataset fingerprint to adapt certain segmentation pipeline properties by following hard-coded heuristic rules.
 For example, the network topology (pooling behavior and depth of the network architecture) are adapted to the patch size; the patch size, network topology and batch size are optimized jointly given some GPU memory constraint.
 - **Empirical parameters** are essentially trial-end-error.
-For example the selection of the best U-net configuration for the given dataset (2D, 3D highres, 3D cascade) and the optimization of the postprocessing strategy.
+For example the selection of the best U-net configuration for the given dataset (2D, 3D full resolution, 3D low resolution, 3D cascade) and the optimization of the postprocessing strategy.

 ## How to get started?
 Read these: